bradgillap/somewhereinbetween/README.md

 Wabbajack png with marked paths and descriptions by number for the user.

-1. **Target Modlist** : Point this to the release file you downloaded for S.I.B.
+1. **Target Mod list** : Point this to the release file you downloaded for S.I.B.
 2. **Installation Location** : Set this to the folder you want to install S.I.B to.
 Example: ``C:\S.I.B``
 3. **Download Location** : Your Downloads folder for files downloaded from sites like Nexusmods.
 Example : ``C:\S.I.B\Downloads``